fastenhealth/fasten-onprem/memory-bank/productContext.md

 ## Product Vision

-Fasten On-Prem aims to be a secure, self-hosted platform for individuals and potentially healthcare entities to manage and interact with health and medical data.
-It provides tools for data aggregation from various medical sources, visualization of health records, and user-friendly interfaces for data entry and exploration.
+Fasten On-Prem's vision is to empower individuals and families with a secure, self-hosted platform to aggregate, manage, and interact with their personal health records.
+The core idea is to create a comprehensive health record that remains entirely under the user's control, never leaving their hands.
+It provides tools for automated data aggregation from diverse medical sources, intuitive visualization of health records, and user-friendly interfaces for data entry, exploration, and understanding.

 ## Target Audience

-*   **Individuals:** Patients seeking to consolidate and manage their personal health records from different providers.
+*   **Primary:** Individuals and families who want to consolidate and manage their personal health records from different providers in a private, self-hosted environment.
-*   **Healthcare Providers/Clinics (Potentially):** Smaller clinics or individual practitioners who need a self-managed system for patient data, though the primary focus seems consumer-oriented.
+*   **Note:** While potentially usable by small clinics, the project is explicitly designed and optimized for personal/family use, unlike traditional EMR systems.

 ## Key Features (Inferred from Project Structure)